-A grassroots organization that has been growing steadily since 2011, Konojel is directed by foreigners, run by locals, and our partnerships span across the globe.
-We are a group of individuals working to improve conditions and standards of living in our community because we are willing and able to dedicate the time, energy and resources necessary to make a sustained and positive impact on the lives of people living in extreme poverty and institutionalized oppression.
+We are a group of individuals working to improve conditions and standards of living in our community because we are willing and able to dedicate the time, energy, and resources necessary to make a sustained and positive impact on the lives of people living in extreme poverty and institutionalized oppression.
 We approach our work and the people who are impacted by our work with the utmost respect, humility, and empathy.

 Daily Lunch Program

-Our mission to address chronic malnutrition in San Marcos La Laguna started in September of 2011.
-The Konojel Community Center provides a hearty vegetarian lunch every weekday to the most at-risk individuals in San Marcos La Laguna, Sololá, Guatemala.
-Konojel’s lunch program works to strengthen and stabilize the weakest members of an impoverished community in which almost 7 in 10 children suffer the effects of chronic malnutrition.
+The Konojel Community Center provides a hearty vegetarian lunch every weekday to the most at-risk individuals in San Marcos La Laguna, Guatemala.
+Konojel’s Lunch Program works to strengthen and stabilize the weakest members of an impoverished community.

-The food served at Konojel represents a tremendous improvement in the diet of those who eat there, including children, pregnant and nursing mothers, and elders who are often overlooked at home when food is scarce.
-The menu includes fresh vegetables, both cooked and raw in salads, proteins, superfoods, and many other components of a balanced diet.
+The food served at Konojel represents a significant improvement in the diet of our recipients, which include children, pregnant and nursing mothers, and elders who are often overlooked at home when food is scarce.
+The menu includes fresh vegetables, proteins, superfoods, and many other components of a balanced diet.

 Children’s Enrichment Program

 The Konojel Children’s Enrichment Program offers creative educational opportunities that nourish the hearts and minds of the children who benefit from the Konojel Lunch Program.
 Our dream is for each child to reach his or her full potential as valued individuals and members of the San Marcos and global communities.